dglsparsons/dgls-dev/posts/a-simple-reference-data-trick.md

 ---
-title: A Trick to Help With Reference Data
+title: A trick to help with reference data
 description: I've continually made this same mistake with reference data.
 It's a mistake that's incredibly common, and easy to avoid.
 Here's the simple trick I've found.
 date: 2020-09-30
 ---